UPPMAX/R-python-julia-matlab-HPC/docs/r/introR.rst

 .. mermaid::  intro_r_overview_course_r_and_modules.mmd

 ..

-    _This is the schedule as decided around 2024-09-23:
+    _Comment This is the schedule as decided around 2024-09-23:

     Time       |Topic                          |Teacher
     -----------|-------------------------------|-------